folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

-## Receiving an order
+## Receiving a piece

-Receiving an order confirms that it has arrived at the library.
+Receiving a piece confirms that the ordered material arrived at the library.

-There are two ways to receive an order:
+There are two ways to receive a piece: